How To Estimate Your Project

 Click here to learn how to get your slope degree

-• Use your smartphone: “Measure” App for iphone or “Bubble” app for Android
+• Alternative: Use your smartphone: "Measure" App for iPhone

 • Lay a 2x4 vertically along your slope

-• Place your smartphone in the center (laying flat) to get slope degrees, be sure to level it out to 0° first.
+• Place your smartphone in the center (laying flat) to get slope degrees, be sure to calibrate it out to 0° first

 Click here to learn how to get your slope ratio

-• Use a 4ft level and a measuring tape
+• Tools needed: 4ft level and a measuring tape

 • Hold the level perpendicular to the slope in the middle of your hill

-• With a measuring tape, measure the distance from the bottom corner of the level to the ground, that is your rise.
+• With a measuring tape, measure the distance from the bottom corner of the level to the ground - this is your rise

-• Whether you measure in inches or feet, always keep your measuring units consistent
+• Important: Whether you measure in inches or feet, always keep your measuring units consistent

 How do I figure out my project area?